 Recognition by the industry

 We build our products with the mission of enhancing clinical training.
-That’s why we know we’ve succeeded when our models are recognised in the industry.
+That’s why we know we’ve succeeded when our models are recognized in the industry.
 Our Chest Drain & Needle Decompression Trainer is now used as part of ATLS courses, our Laparoscopic Skills trainer is part of the FLS® examination and several products are also recognised for their role in OSCE examinations.

 Trust through openness